ward/run/_posts/2015-12-12-chester-county-winter-series.md

 I reigned it in and tried finding a suitable pace, but had some trouble doing so.
 While I had definitely slowed down from the 3:00 per km, I was still running faster than I had planned in my race strategy.
-Slowing down also made a pack of, I believe, five people catch up to me and settle in right behind me about 700 metre into the race.
+Slowing down also made a pack of five people catch up to me and settle in right behind me about 700 metre into the race.
 About 1.5km in, I realised my pacing was still a bit too fast and I tried readjusting, dropping off the front of the group.
-We crossed the line in 5:41 with one of the guys pointing out "Boy, we sure are going fast".
+We crossed the line in *5:41* with one of the guys pointing out "Boy, we sure are going fast".
 I could not agree more and around 2km, I had to let go of the back of the group.
-Kilometre splits at 3:26 and 3:43.
+Kilometre splits at *3:26* and *3:43*.

 About 150 metre into the third kilometre, my pace had dropped slower than four minutes per km according to my watch.
 This on top of being dropped by the group